rpoleski/MulensModel/documents/install.md

 ### Using PYTHONPATH

 The last possibility is the most complicated.
-You should go to `source/AdaptiveContouring/` and run `make`.
+You should go to `source/VBBL/` and run `make`.
+Then do the same in `source/AdaptiveContouring/`.
 Finally, add the full path `/.../MulensModel/source` to your `PYTHONPATH`.
 And you probably want to do this everytime you login, to add `PYTHONPATH` changes to your `~/.bashrc`, `.cshrc`, `.login` etc. You also have to install all required packages (see above).

 ---
 If you still have problems, then please contact code authors.